jenslys/twitch-api-wrapper/README.md

 This was made as an companion tool for [AutoVOD](https://github.com/jenslys/autovod).
 So currently the only endpoints are for fetching the stream title and game.

-**Limitation**: The Twitch API dosent return anything if the streamer is not live.
+**Limitation**: The Twitch API doesn't return anything if the streamer is not live.

 ## Endpoints